hashicorp/terraform-provider-aws/website/docs/d/outposts_assets.html.markdown

 ## Argument Reference

-The following arguments are required:
+The following arguments are supported:

 * `arn` - (Required) Outpost ARN.

+* `host_id_filter` - (Optional) Filters by list of Host IDs of a Dedicated Host.

+* `status_id_filter` - (Optional) Filters by list of state status.
+Valid values: "ACTIVE", "RETIRING".

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

-* `asset_ids` - List of all the subnet ids found.
+* `asset_ids` - List of all the asset ids found.
 This data source will fail if none are found.